jayantj/jayantj.github.io/_posts/2016-08-31-fasttext-gensim-word-embeddings.md

   <a class="magnific-zoom" href="/images/posts/embedding-comparison/brown_nong.png">
     <img src="/images/posts/embedding-comparison/brown_nong.png">
   </a>
-    <figcaption>Evaluation on analogy task for FastText model trained with no ngrams on Brown corpus</figcaption>
+    <figcaption>Evaluation on analogy task for FastText model trained with no n-grams on Brown corpus</figcaption>
 </figure>

 A-ha!
 The results for FastText with no n-grams and Word2Vec look a lot more similar (as they should) – the differences could easily result from differences in implementation between fastText and Gensim, and randomization.
 Especially telling is that the semantic accuracy for FastText has improved slightly after removing n-grams, while the syntactic accuracy has taken a giant dive.
 Our hypothesis that the char n-grams result in better performance on syntactic analogies seems fair.
 It also seems possible that char n-grams hurt semantic accuracy a little.
 However, the Brown corpus is too small to be able to draw any definite conclusions – the accuracies seem to vary significantly over different runs.